AT-Publishing/website/_howto/2017-09-04-how-to-move-ltc.md

 * Some exchanges haven't upgraded and only allow LTC withdrawals to legacy addresses.
 * Some exchanges (mostly DEX and dApp platforms) on the other hand only allow withdrawal to P2SH addresses because, that's the only way a contract-based dApp can reach the LTC blockchain.

+If you want to learn more about SegWit, head over to the [ATNET Glossary](/howto/segwit/).

-Here's how to move litecoins around without losing them.
+**Here's just the practical info on how to move litecoins around without losing them.**

 #### How to withdraw Litecoin from Exchange to P2SH Address (Hardware wallets)